 Tube amps are generally much heavier, much less reliable, and much more expensive than their solid-state counterparts.
-Tubes can break or blow out, and they tend to get very hot.
+It’s much easier to blow tube equipment, and they tend to get very hot.

 Enter solid-state amps

 The solid-state amplifier has been around since the 1960s.
-They’re called solid-state because the electricity moves through solid material rather than a vacuum as with tube amps.
-These amps use transistors instead of tubes to amplify signals.
+They’re called solid-state because the electricity moves through solid material rather than a vacuum.
+These amps use transistors to amplify signals.